 - A framework of philosophical theories within which to locate the day-to-day decisions of those who work in the area;

 - An opportunity to develop the essential skills of discussion, analysis and argumentation in relation to ethical issues.

 Year1 - View timetable

-Candidates will be required to study 10 credits from the following optional modules
+Candidates will be required to study the following compulsory modules:

 Browse Other Catalogues